benkeen/char-counter/README.md

 #### Known issues

-- For some reason, using a self-closing `<char-counter />` tag results in a few space/tab characters being output as a default value.
+- For some reason, using a self-closing `<char-counter />` tag results in a few space/tab characters being included, so the label appears as "4 chars" (noticed on Chrome).
 I suspect this is a minor Polymer bug, but I'm not sure.
-So to get around it, always
+So to get around it, don't use the self-closing tag - use the more verbose `<char-counter></char-counter>`.